 Courses range from $950 to just over $15,000.
 Prices vary depending on length of the course, the type of course, and whether or not the course is taken online or at a campus.

 BrainStation’s courses fill up quickly, so plan ahead.
 To apply, visit their website and set up an appointment to speak with a learning advisor.
-Your application will include submitting an initial online application (including educational credentials), satisfactory completion of a live interview with the admissions team, and successful completion of BrainStation’s digital admissions challenge (which gauges your knowledge of the subject matter).
-If English is not your first language, you also need to submit proof of English language proficiency.
+First, candidates submit an initial online application (including educational credentials).
+Then, they complete of a live interview with the admissions team.
+Finally, they participate in the digital admissions challenge (which gauges their knowledge of the subject matter).
+If English is not their first language, students also need to submit proof of English language proficiency.

 Ratings and reviews of BrainStation